Kristinita/SashaSublime/README.md

 All settings in sections **Title Bar** color and **Winaero Tweaker** will affect **all** programs that do not have their own settings for these options, not only for Sublime Text.
 You will see the changes made, and when you open other programs.

-All manuals in this section for Windows 10 users, use default theme .Users of others operating systems, please, see instructions for your OS in other sources.
+All manuals in this section for Windows 10 users, use default theme.
+Users of others operating systems, please, see instructions for your OS in other sources.

 If you follow all the steps in this section, you will get the result: